 Neiman Marcus does the nicest job with food service.
 Mariposa (3rd floor of Neiman Marcus) is a long time local favorite.
 Everyone loves those popovers!
 More info on Mariposa in the section below.

 For a casual/quick lunch, I'm happy to meet at Espresso Bar which is on the 1st floor of Neiman Marcus.
 Think soups, sandwiches, and salads.
 They also have a daily special and on Thursdays (ONLY Thursdays)...there's local-style oxtail soup!
 Yes!!
 Details about that here.
-They also have good coconut cake so you can enjoy cake and coffee in the afternoon - a tasty break spot shopping.
+They also have good coconut cake so you can enjoy cake and coffee in the afternoon.
+It's a tasty break post-shopping.

 Nordstrom has a popular gelato shop right outside their main entrance (it's next to Uniqlo).
 The gelato is good!
 They have a coffee bar called eBar on the second floor.
-Plus an indoor bar/cafe called Habitant on the second floor (it's a popular meeting spot).
+Plus an indoor bar/cafe called Habitant on the second floor.

 The main Nordstrom restaurant is called Ruscello and located on the 3rd floor.
 The entrance is right by the (very impressive) baby and kids department.
 The food at Ruscello is solid and there is something for everyone.
 The tomato and basil soup is a classic.
 Don't forget to also get fries.
 A great meeting spot with friends.
 This feels almost like the grown up version of California Pizza Kitchen.